 At present, practically all insects that were once controlled by dormant oils can be controlled by foliar applications of newer insecticides.

 Genite EM-923 (2,4-dichlorophenyl ester benzene sulfonic acid) is a specific miticide which may be used during Pink on apples to prevent a build-up of European red mites.
-In some orchards, Genite Em-923 has eliminated the need for a miticide later.

 CHLORINATED HYDROCARBONS